halmekhlafi/Bank-Churn-Dashboard/README.md

 6. Customer Activity:

-Customers without a credit card and those inactive churn more frequently.
+Customers without a credit card and those who are inactive churn more frequently.

 Encouraging product engagement and credit usage may improve retention.